AralTurkmen/Pairwise-Comparator/Readme.txt

+Quick Start
-- Step1 Just write your list of items in the following way (in the "Items.txt"):
+- Write your items in a `.txt` file (one per line).
-Item1
-Item2
-Item3

-- Step2 Choose the .txt file containing the list
+- Open the file in the program.
-- Step3 Make your choices in a knockout choice style
+- Choose between pairs until all items are ranked.
-- Step4 Results are saved in "ranking_results.txt"
+- Results are saved to `ranking_results.txt`.